FIFTH GRADE NEWS

 Homework and Study Tips

-2. Be a role model -- take the opportunity to read a book or newspaper while your child studies.
+1. Show an interest in your child's homework assignments.
+Ask about the subjects and the work to be done.2.
+Be a role model -- take the opportunity to read a book or newspaper while your child studies.
 Reading together helps create a learning atmosphere.

 3. Teach your child how to be organized.
 Be sure he or she keeps a homework assignment book.